-BJA expects to make up to one award of up to \$2,500,000.
-BJA expects to make the award for a 36-month period of performance, to begin on October 1, 2019.
+BJA expects to make up to eight awards of up to \$750,000 each, with an estimated total amount awarded of up to \$6,000,000.
+BJA expects to make awards for a 36-month period of performance, to begin on October 1, 2019.

 BJA may, in certain cases, provide additional funding in future years to awards made under this solicitation, through continuation awards.
-In making decisions regarding continuation awards, OJP will consider, among other factors, the availability of appropriated funds, when the program or project was last competed, OJP's strategic priorities, and OJP's assessment of both the management of the award (for example, timeliness and quality of progress reports), and the progress of the work funded under the award.
+In making decisions regarding continuation awards, OJP will consider, among other factors, the availability of appropriations, when the program or project was last competed, OJP's strategic priorities, and OJP's assessment of both the management of the award (for example, timeliness and quality of progress reports), and the progress of the work funded under the award.